luisgf/openbadgeslib/README.md

  - ssl
  - urllib

-And the following python external modules:
+And the following Python external modules:

  - ecdsa
  - pycrypto